Jack Hargreaves: Early life

 Middlesex, on 31 December 1911, the son of James Arthur and Ada Hargreaves (née Jubb), Jack was christened John Herbert and was one of three brothers.
 The family was rooted in Armitage Bridge near Huddersfield in the West Riding of Yorkshire, where at the time of his marriage in 1907 James Hargreaves was a commercial traveller.
 He based himself partly in London in connection with his work and also to allow his wife the benefits of the capital's midwifery.
 The brothers attended Merchant Taylors' School, then at the London Charterhouse, in Farringdon, after which Edward and Ronald Hargreaves pursued successful careers in medicine (Ronald became a noted psychiatrist), while in 1928 Jack went to study at the Royal Veterinary College of London University.
+Hargreaves claimed descent from James Hargreaves, inventor of the spinning jenny.

 Early career

 On leaving the college, Hargreaves worked as a vet's assistant, but he was soon earning a living as a journalist.
 He also became a copywriter, and script writer for radio and films, and by the late 1930s he had established a reputation for his pioneering approaches to radio broadcasting.

 At the outset of the Second World War, broadcasting was recognised as part of the war effort.
 Hargreaves' talents in this field meant that he faced being recruited to a restricted post in radio, a reserved occupation.
 Instead, he joined the Royal Artillery as a gunner, quickly became an NCO, entered the Royal Military College, Sandhurst, and was commissioned in October 1942 into the Royal Tank Regiment.
 His reputation as a communicator went ahead of him and he was recruited to the staff of General Montgomery to play a role setting up broadcasting services to Allied forces before and after D-Day.
 He left the army in 1945 with the substantive rank of major, having briefly held the acting rank of lieutenant-colonel.

 After the war, Hargreaves continued his media career and during the 1950s was editor of Lilliput magazine and Picture Post where he commissioned work from Bert Hardy.
 His brilliance as a communications manager led to his being recruited to the National Farmers Union by Jim Turner, later Lord Netherthorpe, who was celebrated for his success as a lobbyist for farmers.
 Working closely with Turner, Hargreaves organised and developed the NFU's Information Department, founding the British Farmer magazine during an almost intractable crisis of trust between NFU HQ and the members of the largest union in the country, many of whom were experiencing seismic change in the agricultural economy.
 Hargreaves was deputy programme controller of Southern Television from 1964 to 1976, in which role he devised new programmes.